Musta-Kissa/file-upload/README.md

 ### Files
 Uploaded files will be stored in `./uploads/{username}/`
 ### Troubleshooting
-If the files aren't being saved it might be because the web server doesn't have write permissions it the `uploads` folder
+If the files aren't being saved it might be because the web server doesn't have write permissions to the `uploads` folder
 ## Screenshots
 ### login.php
 ![Screenshot](./screenshots/login.png)